-This summary highlights material information contained elsewhere in this prospectus.
+This summary highlights information contained elsewhere in this prospectus, is not complete and does not contain all of the information that may be important to you.
 We urge you to read this entire prospectus carefully, including the "Risk Factors" section and our consolidated financial statements and related notes.
 In this prospectus, unless the context requires otherwise, "Casella," the "company," "we," "our" or "us" refers to Casella Waste Systems, Inc. and its subsidiaries.
 Our fiscal year ends on April 30 and wherever we refer to any of our fiscal years, we refer to the twelve-month period ending April 30 of such year.